 - f) avoid unacceptable detrimental impacts on the water environment and seek to improve the water environment where possible.

 Development should demonstrate any impacts (including cumulative) can be adequately mitigated. - g) Existing and potential impacts up and downstream of the development, particularly in respect of potential flooding, should be addressed; and - h) avoid unacceptable detrimental impacts on groundwater dependent terrestrial ecosystems.

 There is a presumption against the culverting of watercourses and any unnecessary engineering works in the water environment.
-An appropriately sized buffer strip will require to be retained around all water features.
+An appropriately sized buffer strip will require to be retained around all water features and designed and managed to contribute positively towards sustainable placemaking.